-Start in Evanston, Wyoming’s southwestern-most town.
-Surrounded by the Uinta Mountains, Evanston is a great place for hitting trails.
-In town, visit Joss House, an 1894 Taoist temple that served as a place of worship for the large Chinese community that once lived here.
+Start in Evanston, Wyoming’s southwesternmost town.
+Surrounded by the Uinta Mountains, this city is an excellent place for hitting trails, setting the stage for one of the best 2-night getaways in the state.
+Once you’re in town, visit Joss House, an 1894 Taoist temple that served as a place of worship for the large Chinese community that once lived here.

-Next, travel east on 1-80 toward the town of Green River to the 20-mile Bridger Valley Historic Byway.
+Next, travel east on 1-80 toward Green River to the 20-mile Bridger Valley Historic Byway.
 Stop along the byway to check out Fort Bridger Historic Site, an 1843 pioneer trading post.
-Loop back to 1-80 and mosey 40 miles more on 1-80 to spend the night in Green River.
+Loop back to 1-80 and mosey 40 miles more to spend the night in Green River.

 Day 2 – Flaming Gorge

 Explore the Flaming Gorge National Recreation Area south of Green River on 191.
-Named for the spectacular, kaleidoscopic colors of its landscape, spend the day boating, fishing or get skiing on the Flaming Gorge Reservoir, which extends 91 miles to the north of the Green River.
+Spend the day boating, fishing, or water skiing on the Flaming Gorge Reservoir, named for its landscape’s spectacular, kaleidoscopic colors, which extends 91 miles north of the Green River.

 4. Far East and Devils Tower